The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 The Weatherford Hotel

-The iconic Weatherford Hotel is located in the heart of the Flagstaff historic district.
+The iconic Weatherford is located in the heart of the Flagstaff historic district.
 Rooms feature old-fashioned décor and a variety of amenities to fit a range of budgets.
-Check now for prices and availability.
+Check availability.

 Residence Inn by Marriott

-For a contemporary place to stay in Flagstaff, visitors should consider booking a room at the Residence Inn.
-Located on the west end of Downtown Flagstaff, the hotel offers modern amenities, free breakfast and even has a pool.
-Check for rates and availability!
+For a contemporary place to stay in Flagstaff, consider the Residence Inn.
+Located on the west end of Downtown Flagstaff, the property offers modern amenities, free breakfast and even has a pool.
+Check for rates.

-What You Will Need for Your Trip to Flagstaff, AZ
+What You Will Need for Your Trip to Flagstaff

 Walking Shoes